Let me show you how to make beeswax tealight candles!

-I always assumed that making candles would be difficult or would require some specialist equipment or tools, but the good news is that you don’t!
-In fact you can make these beautiful beeswax tealight candles in about twenty minutes flat in your own kitchen with nothing more than an old tin can and a saucepan of water!
+I always assumed that making candles would be difficult or would require some specialist equipment or tools.
+The good news is that you don’t!
+In fact, you can make these beautiful beeswax tealight candles in about twenty minutes flat in your own kitchen.
+The best bit is you don’t need any specialist equipment.
+Nothing more than some basic candle making supplies, an old tin can, and a saucepan of water will suffice!

 How to Make Beeswax Tealight Candles

-- 4 metal or ceramic containers I used old pie tins
+4 metal or ceramic containers I used old pie tins found on eBay*.

-- To gauge how many pellets you need per holder, simple fill your container with beeswax pellets.
+To gauge how many pellets you need per holder, simply fill your container with beeswax pellets.
 Pour these into the tin can, and then repeat, as I found that to get the right amount of wax you need double the amount of pellets that your container can hold.

-- Add your wick - it may need supporting with a skewer until the wax starts to firm up again.
+Add your wick.
+It may need support with a skewer until the wax starts to firm up again.

-You can use any metal or ceramic container that you like.
-I picked up these old metal pies tins on eBay last year and have been hoarding them until I could decide how best to use them, but I saw that Artemis of Junkaholique made candles in enamel mugs that looked really pretty too.
-I’ve also seen candles made in teacups before, and you could even use tin cans!
+You can use any metal or ceramic container that you like for these beeswax tealight candles.
+I picked up these old metal pies tins on eBay last year and have been hoarding them until I could decide how best to use them.
+However, I saw that Artemis of Junkaholique made candles in enamel mugs that looked really pretty too.
+I’ve also seen candles made in teacups before.
+And you could even use tin cans for extra recycling points!

 If you want to make scented beeswax tealight candles you could add some essential oils to the pellets as you’re melting them down.
 Lavender is one scent that immediately springs to mind that could be really nice!